pratikpakhale/portfolio/content/projects/Tinyy.md

 android: false
 ---

-tiNyy - URL Shortner Web API
+tiNyy provides a short URL of long links and makes them easy to share!
+For Developers, one can also use the API without any auth key.